Lynette7/alx-system_engineering-devops/README.md

-This repository contains basic shell commands and scripts
+This repository is for devops